Abandoned & Little-Known Airfields:

 Enterprise Sky Park apparently closed at some point between 1993-98,

-as the 1998 USGS aerial photo depicted that a road had been built over the northern portion of the former runway.
+as a 1998 USGS aerial view looking northwest depicted that a road had been built over the northern portion of the former runway.

 Several former hangars apparently still remained, at the south end of the former runway.